 Dress in Layers

 Two days before your trip to Denver, check the weather and use this information to pack appropriately.
-Because Denver is closer to the sun, it can feel much warmer than the actual temperature during the daytime, but then become very chilly after sundown, particularly in the Spring and Fall.
+Because Denver is closer to the sun, it can feel much warmer than the actual temperature during the daytime, but then become very chilly after sundown.
 It is best to layer your clothing.
+Bring a rain poncho for potentially-brief pop-up afternoon storms.

 Greater & Greener has partnered with Visit Denver to provide you with all the information you need to plan a memorable visit including tours, activities, eats, how to dress, how to play in the sun, and how to manage the altitude.
 We encourage you to visit the pre-conference planning microsite at https://www.denver.org/cpa/.